Did you use Paraquat and develop Parkinson’s Disease? We’d love to speak with you—call 800-359-5690…

 October 7, 2020: J&J agrees to pay more $100 million to end over 1,000 Baby Powder Lawsuits

 In early October Johnson & Johnson agreed to pay more than $100 million to resolve 1,000 lawsuits over the company talc products.
 It is a signal that the company is trying to get ahead of the rapidly increasing ovarian cancer litigation.
 Still, around 20,000 lawsuits remain pending.

-The Carlson Law Firm is continuing to accept clients who have been diagnosed with ovarian cancer after using Johnson & Johnson talcum powder.
+The Carlson Law Firm is continuing to accept clients who have been diagnosed with ovarian cancer after using Johnson & Johnson baby powder.

-If you’ve lost a loved one or have been diagnosed with ovarian cancer, contact a Talcum Powder Lawsuit Lawyer at 800-359-5690 to discuss your legal claim against Johnson & Johson.
-The Carlson Law Firm is accepting ovarian cancer clients nationwide.
+If you have questions about how to file a talcum powder lawsuit, contact a Talcum Powder Lawsuit Lawyer at 800-359-5690 to discuss your legal claim against Johnson & Johnson.

 Who is most at risk for developing ovarian cancer from talcum powder?

 Women who have been applying talcum powder regularly in the genital area have an increased risk of developing ovarian cancer.
 When talcum powder is applied on or near the genitals, talc particles may travel from the vagina into the ovaries where they remain trapped.
 The trapped talc particles can cause inflammation, leading to the growth of cancer cells.
 The longer talc is used for this purpose, the more likely someone is to develop ovarian cancer.
 Research studies have found that women who have used talcum powder are about 30% more likely to be diagnosed with ovarian cancer than women who have not.